 Chameleon is the most well-connected product guidance solution and our native integrations allow you to easily see Chameleon data in your preferred analytics tool.

-All the events and data collected by Chameleon is sent to the following tools.
+All the events and data collected by Chameleon can be sent to the following tools.
 Learn more by reading our Integrations User Guides:

 Can I download Chameleon data via API?

 Chameleon provides an API that enables you to download Experience data and send it to your data warehouse or other business reporting solution.
 Read more here.

 To learn more about what's possible from our API, please read this API basics article.